+Pa- Туре De- Description

+ram- fault

+eter

-Pa- ram- eter Туре De- fault Description compre string n/a A compression codec to use for the output VCF file.
-The value can be the full name of a compression codec class (for example GzipCodec) or a short alias (for example gzip).
-To use the block gzip codec, specify bgzf.
+compre sstrong n/a A compression codec to use for the output VCF file.
+The value can be the full name of a

+compression codec class (for example GzipCodec) or a short alias (for example gzip).
+To

+use the block gzip codec, specify bgzf.